vikashplus/vtils/vtils/input/README.md

 cd spacenavd
 ./configure
 make
-sudo make install # Installs it to /usr/local/bin, so either softlink to your own bin, or add it to your PATH env variable
+sudo make install # Installs it to /usr/local/bin, so either softlink to your own bin, or add it to your PATH The required libraries and drivers forenv variable
 ```

 Next, install the spacenav driver `libspnav`: